 Steps for registering as a new taxpayer with the FIRS:

-- Check the status of taxpayer identification number (TIN): CAC now issues TIN to all registered companies, enterprises, and not-for-profit organizations at the point of incorporation or business registration.
-The TIN is displayed on incorporation documents.
+1. Check the status of taxpayer identification number (TIN): CAC may issue a TIN to a registered company, enterprise, or not-for-profit organization at the point of incorporation or business registration.
+In such cases, the certificate of incorporation will contain the TIN.

-Documents required for tax registration with FIRS - Company
+Documents required for manual tax registration with FIRS - Company

 – Memorandum and Articles of Association